Samsung/tizen-docs/docs/application/web/guides/data/file-system.md

    fileHandleWrite.writeBlob(blobToWrite);
    ```

-   - Close the file when it is not in use.
+   - Close the file when it is not in use:
    ```
    fileHandleWrite.close();
    ```